ungerik/default-webpack-config/README.md

-# webpack-config
+# react-webpack-config
-Default webpack configuration for modern projects
+Default webpack configuration for state of the art Reactjs projects